 - Learning by experience, or experiential learning, is superior to learning via desk/room/book, only; it's more enjoyable, too.
 FMI champions it.

 - American English, like most other languages, is dialectic.
-Services are available to all SELs (Standard English Learners), regardless of dialectical habit.
+Services are available to all SELs (Standard English Learners--people whose first language is English), regardless of dialectical habit.
 If you need a little help, we're here.
-There are standards to be met, and we do whatever we can to help my students meet or exceed them.

 - It's often assumed that because someone is born in the United States, he or she is English proficient, and that just isn't the case.
 Generally, people take for granted that when people are born in a predominantly English-speaking country, we all have the same understanding of the language.
-Well, that isn't true.
+We don't.
 There's a disconnect, born of a million and two sociological factors, between what some of us say and read, and what certain segments of society deem acceptable via written and spoken word.

 My name is Kenisha Carr, and I kick butt at helping adults and adolescents learn how to make English (and anything else) work for them.
 Primarily, I teach English and language arts at the secondary and post-secondary levels (i.e., middle school, high school, and college), but I have a knack for teaching math and algebra, so I offer lessons in those areas, as well.
 Prepping students for standardized tests--GRE, SAT, ACT, HSPT, CBEST, CSET: English--is a love a mine, too.

-I have a degree in English (with special emphasis on secondary education), and an ESL certification.
-My 10+ years in the educational arena--and ongoing professional development--have taught me the importance of helping students shift from lower- to higher-order thinking, which is really only coaching students to learn to want to think analytically.
+I have a degree in English (with special emphasis on secondary education) and an ESL certification.
+My 10+ years in the educational arena--and ongoing professional development--have taught me the importance of helping students shift from lower- to higher-order thinking, which is really only coaching students to learn to think analytically.

 Focusing on students' different learning modalities, goals, abilities, and interests helps me boost students' confidence, which helps them achieve their academic goals.
 My tutoring and test prep students become optimally prepared for tests.
-Knowing tricky grammatical and mechanical principles or determining probabilities may not be necessary in communicating basic ideas, but that knowledge makes a big difference in students' class placements, and it makes an even bigger difference when competing for college placements and scholarships.
-Show me a rightly placed preposition, and I'll show you the money.
+Knowing tricky grammatical principals, mechanical principles, or probability determination may not be necessary in communicating basic ideas, but that knowledge makes a big difference in students' class placements, and it makes an even bigger difference when competing for college placements and scholarships.
+Show me a rightly placed exponent or preposition, and I'll show you the money.

-While I love a good challenge, it's still heartbreaking to be approached by students (or parents of students) who earn A's and B's at school, but can't earn 850 on the SAT, or who take an ESL course, but can't (or are afraid to) speak English (when necessary to meet a goal).
+While I love a good challenge, it's heartbreaking when those challenges manifest themselves in the form of students (or parents of students) who earn A's and B's at school, but can't earn 1150 on the SAT, or who take an ESL course, but can't (or are afraid to) speak English (when necessary to meet a goal).
 There are standards to be met, and I do whatever I can to help my students meet or exceed them.

 To help personalize students' experiences and ensure relevance of sessions: